yahoo/elide/GraphQL.md

   * `op` (abbreviated for `operation`) is one of `UPSERT`, `REPLACE`, `REMOVE` or `DELETE`.
 The default value is `UPSERT` when unspecified.

-     * `UPSERT` - allows a relationship/collection to be modified.
+     * `UPSERT` - inserts new or edits existing members of a relationship.
 It is the primary mechanism by which any updates will be made to the model.
      * `REPLACE` - can be thought as a combination of `UPSERT` and `REMOVE`, wherein, any objects not specified in the data argument (that are visible to the user) will be removed.
      * `REMOVE` - only disassociates a relationship.
 If the underlying store automatically deletes orphans, it will still be deleted.
      * `DELETE` - both disassociates the relationship and it deletes the entity from the persistence store.

   * `ids` are used as the ientifier for object(s).
 This field can hold a singleton value (for a single object) or a list of values to specify multiple ids.
 If this value is unspecified the system assumes to be working on a collection of these objects.
 Otherwise, it is working on the specified id.
   *  `data` is the data input object that is used as the argument to the specified `op` argument.
-This argument is unused in the case of `REMOVE` and `DELETE`.
+This argument is unsupported in the case of `REMOVE`, `DELETE` or while _fetching_ an existing object.

 Finally, the `exposedFields` is a specified list of values for the object(s) that the caller expects to be returned.